David W. King

 FLIC Director, Producer & Judge

 David W. King’s film and television career spans 38 years and many facets of live-action and animation production.
-He has 124+ IMDB credits dating back to his early days as a production assistant on an obscure 1980 Peter Fonda film called Rough Riders.
-David’s subsequent positions and credits have included Vice President of Production, Supervising Producer, Producer, Director, Associate Producer, Production Manager, Post-Production Supervisor, Executive in Charge of Production, Writer, Cinematographer and Editor.
-He’s worked for major studios like Universal, Walt Disney, Hanna-Barbera and 20th Century Fox.
+He has 124+ IMDB credits.
+David’s positions and credits have included Vice President of Production, Supervising Producer, Producer, Director, Associate Producer, Production Manager, Post-Production Supervisor, Executive in Charge of Production, Writer, Cinematographer and Editor.
+He’s worked for major studios, including Universal, Disney, and 20th Century Fox.
 At Disney and Universal, David produced feature-length projects like Lady and the Tramp 2: Scamp’s Adventure and Balto 2 and 3.
 David also wrote or co-wrote 8 feature screenplays, most of which were optioned.
 David moved to Polson, Montana in 2012, where he set up his own production company, David W. King Pictures, LLC.
 Samples of his work are available at his website, DavidWKing.com.